pippopietro22/Computational-Chemistry/README.md

 5) Davidson:  an implementation in fortran 90 of the Davidson algorithm, used to find initial few eigenvector and eigenvalues of a Huge matrix (dimension >> 1000).

 All this programs, with the possible exception of the Cholensky Decomposition, must be compiled with a reference to the blas, lapack libraries: "gfortran [name_program.f90] -o [name] -lblas -llapack"

+BONUS: There is a program that works with second quantization: fils a binary vector that rapresents the spin-orbitalis using operators of creation and destruction.